 Enlarges and reads aloud everything on the computer screen

-There is also an Assistive Technology Computer Lab in the Academic Services Building South - Room 201, phone number 512-245-8073.SLAC (Student Learning Assistance Center) - Floor 4
+There is also an Assistive Technology Computer Lab in the Academic Services Building South - Room 201, phone number 512-245-8073.SLAC (Student Learning Assistance Center) - Fourth Floor

 SLAC offers help to all students in a variety of areas such as reading, writing, history, math, science, and study skills.
 No appointment is necessary but services are not available during final exam weeks and interim periods.